 which can be solved iteratively to yield J∗ and π∗.
 Briefly, starting with an initial guess, J(0), and solving for J(1) and (1) using,

-it can be showed that J(n) and (n) converge to J* and * as n becomes large.46
+it can be showed that J(k) and (k) converge to J* and * as k becomes large.46

 Control Policy Effectiveness.
 The effectiveness of the control policy can be evaluated by quantifying the time it takes rods to travel between initial and target points, or the first passage time.
 Becasuse of stochastic rod motion, there is naturally a distribution of first passge times which can be quantified as a histrogram from experiments or a modeled probability distribution.
 To model the first passage time distribution, the first step is to obtain the probability evolution under a given control policy by iterating the Markov chain model as,